skramm/jautocorrect/README.md

 This bash script will automate the testing of each program, to see if it fullfilths the requirements that the given arguments produces a given output.

 This script will generate a CSV file holding firstname, lastname, student id number, and 0 or 1 in following columns, for these items:

  - does the program have the required name?
- - does the program filename hold the assignment index at the correct position (i.e. at the end...)?
+ - does the program filename hold the assignment index at the correct position (i.e. at the end)?
  - does the program filename hold the correct extension?
  - does the program compile?
  - does the program run and return 0 as return value?
  - does the program generate the correct output for the given arguments?

-All of these informations is printed out in the output file that you can further upload into a spreadsheet application to process a grade according to the points above that you consider relevant.
+All of these informations is printed out in the output file that you can further upload into a spreadsheet application to compute a grade according to the points above that you consider relevant.

+### Requirements
+- A bash shell
+- The diffutils GNU package (probably already available on your machine)
+-

 ## What this program does: